- Born: April 14, 1950

 - Married to Kathryn Cook, June 16, 1973

-- Editorialist in Capturing the Spirit of the Carolinas magazine currently
+- Past editorialist in Capturing the Spirit of the Carolinas magazine

 - He has authored more than 20 books, including Intervarsity Press’s If You Haven’t Got a Prayer, winner of Campus Life magazine’s Mark of Excellence Award; translated into Korean.

 - His book, Long Time Coming, was published in 2001.

 - With his wife, Stephen leads frequent marriage renewal retreats, is a frequent campus speaker, and revels in mentoring future leaders.

 - He enjoys snow skiing, long walks, military history, and staying home.